akhilkn27/US_Healthcare_Analytics_PowerBI_Insights/README.md

 This project intricately analyzes the U.S. healthcare landscape from 2019 to 2020, offering profound insights into key facets of the industry.
 It is meticulously designed, with each page unfolding a different chapter, providing valuable learnings within the evolving healthcare narrative.
 Explore the heartbeat of healthcare, where every word is meticulously chosen for a meaningful journey.<hr>

 <ul>
-  <li><b>Unlocking Insights for Informed Healthcare Decision-Making:</b> This endeavor offers a comprehensive analysis of the U.S. healthcare industry for the years 2019-2020 through PowerBI.
-Dive into detailed reports and visualizations that provide strategic insights for healthcare stakeholders.</b></li>
+  <li><b><u>Unlocking Insights for Informed Healthcare Decision-Making:</b></u> This endeavor offers a comprehensive analysis of the U.S. healthcare industry for the years 2019-2020 through PowerBI.
+Dive into detailed reports and visualizations that provide strategic insights for healthcare stakeholders.</b></li><br>

-<li><b>Empowering Informed Healthcare Decisions through Analytical Insights: Discover valuable insights into the U.S. healthcare industry from 2019 to 2020 with this PowerBI-driven initiative.
-Explore detailed reports and compelling visualizations that deliver strategic intelligence for stakeholders in the healthcare landscape.</b></li></ul><hr>
+<li><b><u>Empowering Informed Healthcare Decisions through Analytical Insights:</b></u> Discover valuable insights into the U.S. healthcare industry from 2019 to 2020 with this PowerBI-driven initiative.
+Explore detailed reports and compelling visualizations that deliver strategic intelligence for stakeholders in the healthcare landscape.</li></ul><hr>

 <h3>Highlights</h3><hr>
 <ul>
-  <li><b>Executive Summary:</b> A concise overview of key insights and findings, providing valuable information for decision-makers in the healthcare sector.</li>
+  <li><b><u>Executive Summary:</b></u> A concise overview of key insights and findings, providing valuable information for decision-makers in the healthcare sector.</li><br>

-<li><b>Hospital Insights:</b> Delve into in-depth analyses of hospital performance and trends, offering strategic perspectives for healthcare administrators.
-This includes detailed metrics on patient admissions, discharge rates, and overall hospital efficiency.</li>
+<li><b><u>Hospital Insights:</b></u> Delve into in-depth analyses of hospital performance and trends, offering strategic perspectives for healthcare administrators.
+This includes detailed metrics on patient admissions, discharge rates, and overall hospital efficiency.</li><br>

-<li><b>Patient Outcome Analysis:</b> Explore an examination of patient-related data and outcomes, revealing actionable insights for improved patient care.
-This analysis includes patient demographics, treatment efficacy, and potential areas for enhanced medical interventions.</li>
+<li><b><u>Patient Outcome Analysis:</b></u> Explore an examination of patient-related data and outcomes, revealing actionable insights for improved patient care.
+This analysis includes patient demographics, treatment efficacy, and potential areas for enhanced medical interventions.</li><br>

-<li><b>Healthcare Provider Metrics:</b> Gain insights into payer-provider relationships and metrics, crucial for optimizing the healthcare provider landscape.
-This section comprehensively analyzes financial interactions between healthcare providers and payers, identifying potential areas for cost optimization and revenue enhancement.</li>
+<li><b><u>Healthcare Provider Metrics:</b></u> Gain insights into payer-provider relationships and metrics, crucial for optimizing the healthcare provider landscape.
+This section comprehensively analyzes financial interactions between healthcare providers and payers, identifying potential areas for cost optimization and revenue enhancement.</li><br>

-<li><b>Monthly Expenses Trends:</b> Visual representation of monthly aggregated expenses, offering financial insights to guide resource allocation.
-This analysis includes a breakdown of expenses, highlighting trends, and areas for potential cost savings.</li>
+<li><b><u>Monthly Expenses Trends:</b></u> Visual representation of monthly aggregated expenses, offering financial insights to guide resource allocation.
+This analysis includes a breakdown of expenses, highlighting trends, and areas for potential cost savings.</li><br>

-<li><b>Purpose Section:</b> Explore the purpose section, setting the context for the project and its objectives.
-Understand the driving force behind the U.S. Healthcare Analytics Insights initiative.</li>
+<li><b><u>Purpose Section:</b></u> Explore the purpose section, setting the context for the project and its objectives.
+Understand the driving force behind the U.S. Healthcare Analytics Insights initiative.</li></br>

-<li><b>ER-Diagram:</b> The Entity Relationship Diagram visually represents the data structure and relationships within the healthcare analytics project.
+<li><b><u>ER-Diagram:</b></u> The Entity Relationship Diagram visually represents the data structure and relationships within the healthcare analytics project.
 Gain a deeper understanding of the underlying data architecture.</li></ul><hr>

 <h3>Insights</h3><hr>
 <b>Executive Summary</b>